Last updated on April 9, 2026

 Aura Mutation

 Getting some extra upside on top of your narrow removal spell is always good.
-Two mana to kill an enchantment and get a few Saproling tokens at same time is incredible.
+Two mana to destroy an enchantment and get a few Saproling tokens at the same time is incredible.

 Aura Mutation is only really held back by being a multicolor card, which reduces the range of decks it can be used in.